Covve/covve.github.io/_posts/2017-03-17-Pet-projects-day-2.md

 Discussions into correct design, use of patterns and maintainable and future proof code is quite common around the water cooler.

-So, with a statement as powerful as the above, from an authority as credible as [martin][Martin Fowler], Zafeiris and Andy just couldn't resist joining forces and putting our code to the test.
+So, with a statement as powerful as the above, from an authority as credible as [Martin Fowler][martin], Zafeiris and Andy just couldn't resist joining forces and putting our code to the test.

-[anemic][Anemic models], in Martin's words, are objects which, when you look at their behavior, you realize that there is hardly any behavior on them, making them little more than bags of getters and setters.
+[Anemic models][anemic], in Martin's words, are objects which, when you look at their behavior, you realize that there is hardly any behavior on them, making them little more than bags of getters and setters.
 They're considered an anti-pattern because they incur all of the costs of a domain model, without yielding any of the benefits.

 This pet project searched for occurences of this anti-pattern in the codebase of our cross-platform app and evaluated both why they came about and the implications (both cost and benefit) of addressing them.